Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition: Results

-At constant \logvmf{} and \fOtwo, increasing $z$ leads to heavier, more compact atmospheres as composition switches from H-dominated to C($\pm$S) dominated, while lighter, low-$z$ atmospheres ($m \sim 2$–5 g/mol) are significantly more extended and exhibit lower scaled densities $\rho_s$, as illustrated in Fig. \ref{fig:spectra_transmission}.
-This effect is enhanced under reducing conditions and high \logvmf{}, both of which promote high $p$H$_2$.
-Conversely, reducing VIBSE-cases (high-$z$, low \fOtwo) typically have intermediate $m \sim 28$ g/mole, as they are dominated by CO.
-Despite the changes in bulk elemental chemistry with varying $z$ at constant \logvmf and \fOtwo (Fig. \ref{fig:volatile_mass_ratios_z}), we do not find major changes in the identity of absorbing species, nor in the relative strength of their features, a consequence of the relatively stable C/S ratio with $z$.
-Thus, $z$ has only a minor influence on the shape of the transmission spectrum and instead chiefly governs the atmospheric extent, thus being degenerate with the radius of the condensed interior ($R_{p,\text{MAI}}$).
+where $R$ is the gas constant, $T$ is the temperature, $\bar{m}$ is the MMW of the gas, and $g$ is the local gravitational acceleration (here, $g=g_\text{MAI}$; note that this implicitly assumes the thin atmosphere approximation in which $g$ is independent of altitude).
+The temperature profiles up to the photosphere are similar among models of equal \tirr, \logvmf, and \metal (cf. Sec. \ref{results:atmo_struc:opac_and_thermal}), and therefore, the variation in $\rho_s$ in Fig. \ref{fig:spectra_transmission} is mostly explained by variation in the MMW which ranges from 2 to 52 g/mol.
+This variation is driven primarily by \metal, with secondary sensitivity to \fOtwo, and with a weaker dependence on \logvmf (Fig. \ref{fig:mmw_2500}).
+At constant \logvmf{} and \fOtwo, increasing \metal leads to high MMWs ($\bar{m}\sim 28-44$ g/mol) and thus more compact atmospheres as composition switches from H-dominated to C($\pm$S) dominated.
+Low-\metal atmospheres are H$_2$-He dominated and thus lighter ($\bar{m} \sim 2$–5 g/mol), and thus significantly more extended.
+Consequently, they show lower scaled densities $\rho_s$, corresponding to greater transit radii.
+This effect is enhanced under reducing conditions and \logvmf{}=1, both of which promote high $p$H$_2$.
+However, despite the changes in bulk elemental chemistry with varying \metal at constant \logvmf and \fOtwo (Fig. \ref{fig:volatile_mass_ratios_z}), we do not find major changes in the identity of C- and S-bearing absorbing species, nor in the relative strength of their features, a consequence of the relatively stable C/S ratio with \metal $> 0.1$.
+Only H$_2$O spectral bands are sensitive to \metal, as they increase in width as \metal becomes 0.
+Otherwise, \metal has only a minor influence on the shape of the transmission spectrum and instead chiefly governs the atmospheric extent.
+This implies a degeneracy with the radius of the condensed interior ($R_{p,\text{MAI}}$).